Skip to main content

 Lingua Franca (LF) is a polyglot coordination language built to enrich mainstream target programming languages (currently C, C++, Python, TypeScript, and Rust) with deterministic reactive concurrency and the ability to specify timed behavior.
 LF is supported by a runtime system that is capable of concurrent and distributed execution of reactive programs that are deployable on the Cloud, the Edge, and even on bare-iron embedded platforms.

-A Lingua Franca program specifies the interactions between components called reactors.
-The logic of each reactor is written in plain target code.
-A code generator synthesizes one or more programs in the target language, which are then compiled using standard tool chains.
-If the application has exploitable parallelism, then it executes transparently on multiple cores without compromising determinacy.
-A distributed application translates into multiple programs and scripts to launch those programs on distributed machines.
+The lfc code generator synthesizes one or more programs in the target language, which are then compiled using standard tool chains.
+A distributed (federated) application translates into multiple programs and scripts to launch those programs on distributed machines.
 The communication fabric connecting components is synthesized as part of the programs.

 Reactor-Oriented Programming

-Lingua Franca programs are compositions of reactors, which are stateful components with event-triggered routines that may read inputs, write outputs, manipulate the reactor's state and schedule future events.
+Reactors are stateful components with event-triggered routines that may read inputs, write outputs, manipulate the reactor's state and schedule future events.
 Reactors are similar to actors, software components that send each other messages, but unlike classical actors, messages are timestamped, and concurrent composition of reactors is deterministic by default.
 When nondeterministic interactions are tolerable or desired, they must be explicitly coded.
-LF itself is a polyglot composition language, not a complete programming language.
-LF describes the interfaces and composition of reactors.
-See our publications and presentations on reactors and Lingua Franca.

 The reactor-oriented programming paradigm is informally described via the following principles: